★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Here’s the truth: a ceiling leak after rain is rarely “just a small drip.”
 Water does not politely fall straight down.
 It runs along timber, soaks insulation, and can travel several feet before it finds the easiest way out, which is usually a seam, a light fitting, or a weak spot in the drywall.

-The good news is you can limit the damage if you act in the right order.
+The good news is you can limit the damage if you act in the right order, then get our roof leak repair team to trace the real source and stop it returning.

 This guide breaks down: